kubernetes-sigs/kwok/site/content/en/docs/generated/kwokctl_create_cluster.md

                                                  (default "docker.io/prom/prometheus:v2.49.1")
       --prometheus-port uint32                  Port to expose Prometheus metrics --quiet-pull                              Pull without printing progress information
-      --runtime string                          Runtime of the cluster (binary or docker or kind or kind-podman or nerdctl or podman)
+      --runtime string                          Runtime of the cluster (binary or docker or finch or kind or kind-finch or kind-lima or kind-nerdctl or kind-podman or lima or nerdctl or podman)
       --secure-port                             The apiserver port on which to serve HTTPS with authentication and authorization, is not available before Kubernetes 1.13.0 (default true)
       --timeout duration                        Timeout for waiting for the cluster to be created --wait duration                           Wait for the cluster to be ready